PHCavalcante/SWC_Simple_Windows_Cleaner/README.md

 ## General info 🔎

-SWC is a project made by me, for help me learn python and test my skills while making something useful in some way.
+SWC is a project made by me, to help me learn and pratice python and test my skills while making something useful in some way.
 It uses PySimpleGUI to make the graphical user interface(GUI).

 ## Technologies 🖥